Harish5nu/NMAP_Basic/nmap.md

 nmap -sV 192.168.1.1             # Version detection
 nmap -O 192.168.1.1              # OS detection
-nmap -A 192.168.1.1              # Aggressive scan (OS, version, scripts)
+nmap -A 192.168.1.1              # Aggressive scan (OS, version, scripts) nmap -A 192.168.91.131           # For My metasploitable machine scan you can try any reachable IP
 ```

 ## 🧪 Script Scanning